Andromeda227799/Andromeda227799/README.md

 - 👋 Hi, I’m Shamith
-- ✨ I love Competetive coding, Hackathons and Open Source
+- 🌱 My Github is not active so please check out my LinkedIn.
-- 🌱 I’m currently working with Spring-Boot, Angular and Some Cloud Infra
+- ✨ I’m currently working with Spring-Boot, Angular and Some Cloud Infra

 <!---
 Andromeda227799/Andromeda227799 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.